DiPS-Digital-Peer-Initiative/mind-matters-24/_events/yuva-sansad.markdown

 	- Ministry of Education
 	- Ministry of Social Justice and Woman Empowerment
 - Participants must research about all ten topics to find policies and implementations of the same in accordance with the five ministries.
+- Eligibility Criteria: Students of classes IX,X,XI,XII and 1st year and 2nd year students can register.
 - The participants must bring their research along with them.
 - Laptops and mobiles are to be carried.
 - Ministries will be assigned to the students through chits on spot.